jbetz34/jbetz34.github.io/docs/_posts/2023-02-01-The-limit-does-not-exist.md

 #### A Special Bonus: For Python Devs

 If you aren't familiar with the q/kdb+ language and have made it this far, congratulations.
 This isn't an easy lanuguage to understand at first and it's not fun to read either.
 Writing and understanding a complex string of numbers and special characters can feel like a super power to many qbies, hence why we call those with that super power 'q gods'.
 And with great power, comes great responsibility.
 Mainly, to write clear, understandable code that it is easily maintainable.
 I say to hell with that responsibility, let's write something ungodly.
-Something dense and so confusing that python devs have no choice but to stop reading.
+Something so dense and so confusing that python devs have no choice but to stop reading.

 Let's rewrite everything without using a single word in the code: &#128520;
 ``` q